cain106002/DeepReorient/README.md

    the six .h5 files at https://github.com/cain106002/FAIRT/releases/latest

    For Chinese User, the models could also be downloaded at https://pan.baidu.com/s/1FC5DmrHD0NLZLx3LwNLwjg
-3) uncompress Deep_Reorient.7z an then put the six .h5 files with the same folder of F_deep_reorient.m and F_Reorient.py
+3) put the six .h5 files with the same folder of F_deep_reorient.m and F_Reorient.py
 4) create tensorflow/keras running envirement.
 Here we recommend to use virtual enviroment by Anaconda3.x (https://www.anaconda.com/distribution/).
 Here we would show an example for Windows user.
 It is similar for Linux user.
 5) open Anaconda Prompt in the start menu